Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Spatial discretization based on finite volumes

 which is fourth-order accurate in approximating $\cProjLH$ in (\ref{eq:GePUP-E}c) \cite[Theorem 5]{Zhang2014fourthorderapproximateprojection}.
 The numerical stability of $\Proj$ on no-penetration rectangular domains was demonstrated in \cite{zhang2016gepup} by verifying its spectral radius being one within machine precision on uniform grids; see \cite[Section 4]{zhang2016gepup} for more details on the implementation of $\Proj$.

 To facilitate the evaluation of discrete operators in (\ref{eq:discreteOps}), we wrap up the rectangular grid with two layers of ghost cells and set values of these ghost cells according to different boundary conditions so that each formula in (\ref{eq:discreteOps}) stays the same for all cell averages within the domain, even if the cell is abutting the domain boundary.
-In this manner, the discretization of spatial operators is decoupled from the enforcement of physical boundary conditions.
+This decouples discretizing spatial operators from fulfilling physical boundary conditions.

 For non-periodic domain boundaries, values of ghost cells are calculated to the fifth-order accuracy from interior cell averages and the given boundary conditions.
 For example, Dirichlet boundary conditions are fulfilled by filling the ghost cells with